AndiDittrich/AVR.Skeleton-C/README.md

 ## Usage ##

-1. Download the Skeleton-C package `wget https://github.com/AndiDittrich/AVR.Skeleton-C/archive/master.zip -O skeleton.zip`
-2. Unpack it `unzip skeleton.zip`
+1. Use git
+2. Add **AVR.Skelekton-C** as submodule: `git submodule add https://github.com/AndiDittrich/AVR.Skeleton-C.git`
+3. Link the makefile to your project root `ln -s AVR.Skeleton-C/makefile makefile`
+4. Copy to makefile.config template `cp AVR.Skeleton-C/config.makefile .`
-3. Customize the project based configuration by editing `config.makefile` to match your MCU-Type and frequency
+5. Customize the project based configuration by editing `config.makefile` to match your MCU-Type and frequency
-4. Compile your project with `make`
+6. Compile your project with `make`
-5. Upload the flash image to your device `make install`
+7. Upload the flash image to your device `make install`

 All build-files are stored in the `build/` directorie.
 The output files are prefixed with **_application**.
 For example, the generated hex file is located in `build/_application.hex`

 ## Project based Configuration ##

 To edit linker, compiler flags, MCU-target, frequency you just need to edit the `config.makefile` file.
 This allows you to easily update the **Skeleton-C** project without merging the makefile manually!